Manishearth/gstreamer-presentation/talk.md

 ♫

 Webaudio's model lets the user create various nodes and connect them up.
 Blocks of audio are produced by source nodes, processed by various intermediate nodes, and eventually sent to the destination node which renders them.

+Here, we have a simple oscillator node (by default a sine wave at 440 Hz), connected up to a gain node with gain 0.5, which yields the processed audio to the destination node, playing it.
+It sounds like this.

 §§